TheCrazyDoc/btc2-address-tool/README.md

 python BTC2_bulk_wallets.py
 ```

-This creates **10 BTC2 compressed addresses** and saves them to `btc2_wallets.csv`.
+Generates 10 compressed addresses and saves them to `btc2_wallets.csv`.

 ---

 ## ⚠️ Disclaimer

-- This is an **educational tool**.
+- This is an educational tool.
-- Always verify wallet addresses before sending real BTC2.
+- Always verify addresses before sending BTC2.
-- Run completely offline for maximum security.
+- Run fully offline for best security.
 - Use at your own risk.

 ---

 ## 💸 Donate BTC2

-If this project helped you, support development!
+If this project helped you, consider donating to support future development:

 **BTC2 Address:**
 `1Dork37FWZqFefKiW9yGVKFqNkmKRU8qyh`